dinchen1089/learn_next_js/README.md

 1. If the given route does not exist then we can define the custom 404 page by adding file inside app folder app/not-found.tsx
 2. App Router: Add app/not-found.tsx (or segment-scoped not-found.tsx), and use notFound() for programmatic control.

+## File Colocation

+1. File colocation is simply the practice of “keeping together what belongs together” in your project’s folder structure.
+2. In case of Next Js the routes becomes publicly accessible when a `page.tsx` file is added and it should be exported as a default component.